Oregon and California Railroad Revested Lands: Decline in timber revenue and revised Congressional action

 In late 2011, Oregon Senators Ron Wyden and Jeff Merkley proposed legislation to extend the payments for another five years.
 The move was backed by Governor John Kitzhaber and the entire Oregon congressional delegation.
 Republican and Democratic members of Oregon's congressional delegation also proposed setting aside some of the federal land in Oregon as public trusts in which half would be designated for harvest to provide revenue for the counties, and half designated as a conservation area.
 President Barack Obama's proposed 2013 United States federal budget included $294 million to extend the program for fiscal year 2013 with a plan to continue the payments for four more years, with the amount declining 10% each year.

 In March 2012, the U.S. Senate added an amendment to the surface transportation bill that authorized a one-year extension to the Secure Rural Schools and Community Self-Determination Act.
 Oregon counties would have received a total of $102 million from the legislation in 2012, to be divided among all 33 counties that currently receive payments.
 In 2008, Oregon received $250 million from the program.
 The full transportation bill, including the amendment, passed the Senate by a 74–22 vote, but the U.S. House of Representatives refused to vote on the Senate bill, instead passing a three-month extension to the current transportation bill that did not contain a county payments extension.
 In July 2012, the Secure Rural Schools Act renewal amendment was included in the transportation bill approved by Congress and signed by the President.
 This was widely expected to be the last renewal of the program, but in September 2013, Congress passed another one-year extension to the program, though again at reduced levels.

+The act continued be renewed through 2023 at reduced funding levels.
+In 2025, the One Big Beautiful Bill Act contained language that ordered proceeds from timber sales on federal lands to be directed to the federal government instead of the counties, creating a significant funding gap for the O&C counties.
+Oregon's congressional delegation, led by Representative Cliff Bentz and senators Wyden and Merkley, are working with federal agencies to clarify the intent of the bill and provide a legislative fix if needed.